On the exact feasibility of convex scenario programs with discarded constraints: Proposed discarding scheme and main results

 where $ R_k(S) $, with $ |R_k(S)| = d $, represents the set of removed scenarios at stage $ k $, and $ \bigcup_{j = 0}^{k-1} R_j(S) $ the ones that have been removed up to stage $ k $.
 For $ k = 0 $, we solve problem $ P_0 $ by enforcing all the scenarios in $ S $.
-Notice that the number of removed scenarios at stage $ \ell $ is given by $ \ell d $ (the samples in the set $ \bigcup_{j = 0}^{\ell - 1} R_j(S) $).
+Notice that the number of scenarios that have been removed up to stage $ \ell $ is given by $ \ell d $ (the samples in the set $ \bigcup_{j = 0}^{\ell - 1} R_j(S) $) and that, by construction, the collection of removed scenarios is disjoint.
 The choice of each set of discarded scenarios depends on the initial set $S$, thus we introduce it as an argument in $R_k$.
 A schematic illustration of the proposed scheme is provided in Figure \ref{fig:proposed_scheme}.
+Our choice for $R_k(S)$, $k\in \{0,\ldots,\ell-1\}$, will be detailed in the following two subsections.